Fancy your chances of beating the dealer in a game of First Person Blackjack? Play this classic casino game to see if you can do it!

 This bet can be placed in any activated Bet Behind spot at another player's seat, any time the betting is open.

-The nickname displayed at each seat is the player in charge of all decision making for that hand.
+Each seat displays a nickname, indicating the player in charge of decision making for that hand.

 Return to Player